Latvijas Avīze: Online edition

-Latvijas Avīze is the founder of LA.LV, a Latvian news portal.
-Initially in line with the content of the newspaper, in October 2020 the chief editor of the site, Atis Sauka, announced that the portal will change its identity and switch to content different from the print edition.
+The current online edition of the paper is integrated into the Lasi.lv news portal.
+Latvijas Avīze is also the founder of LA.LV, a Latvian news portal.
+Initially in line with the content of the newspaper, in October 2020 the chief editor of the site, Atis Sauka, announced that the portal will change its visual identity and switch to content different from the print edition.
 The site also hosts video content from the Rīga TV24 TV channel under a cooperation agreement.